 - Marrow Bones: The next time you’re at the grocery store, stop in the meat section and look for marrow bones, or ask the butcher if they have any in the back.
 They’re cheap (my grocery store sells them for about 30 cents each), and last forever.
 However, I highly recommend only giving marrow bones to your dog outside; they can be messy!

-- Sea Jerky: Only available from Fish4Dogs, these are one of the best chews for Samoyeds.
+- Fish Skins: These are one of the best chews for Samoyeds.
 They are made out of baked fish skins.
 They’re low in calories, and help provide extra nutrients that helps the dog’s skin and coat.

 - Stuffed bones: Stuffed bones are great for dogs’ teeth and helps satisfy a dog’s chewing instincts.